adrianstando/Big-Data-System-Cryptocurrencies/COMPOSE_spark/README.md

 ### Test example

-Copy from PC to spark-master:
+If you run everything on the local machine, copy from PC to spark-master:

 ```
 docker cp -L your_program.py spark-master:spark/anyfilename.py